A linear model of separation for western boundary currents with bathymetry and stratification: Introduction

 Now, we explain the role and structure of the two types of terms $u^0$ and $u^k$, $k\geq 1$.

-\begin{itemize} \item The main order term $u^0$ is is the geostrophic component of the solution, i.e. $u^0=(\nabla_h^\bot \psi^0, 0)$, where $\psi^0$ is the stream function at main order.
-The velocity $u^0$ (and so the function $\psi^0$) can be further decomposed into two parts: \begin{itemize} \item an interior part denoted $u_{\mathrm{i}}^0$ that essentially satisfies Sverdrup equilibrium at main order (this fact is proved in \cref{prop:QG3D-visc}).
+\begin{itemize} \item The main order term $u^0$ is the geostrophic component of the solution, i.e. $u^0=(\nabla_h^\bot p^0, 0)$, where $p^0$ is the pressure at the main order, and plays the role of a stream function.
+The velocity $u^0$ (and so the function $p^0$) can be further decomposed into two parts: \begin{itemize} \item an interior part denoted $u_{\mathrm{i}}^0$ that essentially satisfies Sverdrup equilibrium at main order (this fact is proved in \cref{prop:QG3D-visc}).
 In particular, it does not see the boundary condition on western boundaries, i.e. when $\sin \alpha <0$.

 \item a boundary layer part of ``Munk type'', denoted $u_{\mathrm{M}}^0$ that allows us to satisfy two out of three boundary conditions on western boundaries.
 Note that the third boundary condition is satisfied because the velocity $u^0$ is purely horizontal. \end{itemize} The overall construction of the geostrophic component is similar to previous works \cite{charve2005convergence,desjardins1998derivation,dalibard2018mathematical}; however we explore more thoroughly different regimes for the Munk boundary layers, identifying in particular regimes where the dissymetry between western and eastern boundaries may disappear (see \cref{lem:characteristic} and \cref{rem:dissymetry-EW}).